gmc-code/PC-app-development/docs/tk_widget_interactions/counter_integers_modifiers.rst

 .. py:attribute:: bind

     | Syntax: ``widget.bind("<Event>", handler_function)``
     | Description: Binds an event, such as a mouse click or key press, to a specific function.
+Using `lambda` allows passing event data or wrapping the callback with additional parameters.
     | Default: ``None``
     | Example: ``button_increment.bind("<ButtonPress-1>", start_increment)``